Syneation/FlexuraNote/README.md

 4) To enable line break, click "Settings" -> "Line Break", and to DISABLE it, just click again so that your checkbox is not checked.
 5) To enable AutoSave, you need to open or save your text file and click "Settings" -> "AutoSave", and when you enter any character, your text will be automatically saved.
 To disable it, just click again so that your checkbox is unchecked! (if you don't save or open the file and try to enable auto-save, the program automatically disables auto-save)
 6) To change the theme, just click on "Settings" -> "Theme" and select a color.
+7) you can change the location of the bar menu.

 if you found error, please contact me (I'll try to fix it) ;) to download my program quickly, use my link, and from there download the installation exe file and enjoy